 Storyflow uses a different monetization strategy than competitors.
 Instead of limiting canvas functionality to drive upgrades, Storyflow keeps the entire canvas free and only charges for AI-powered features.
 This means users can brainstorm, organize, and collaborate indefinitely without payment.
 Revenue comes from users who want AI assistance for content generation and optimization.

-Storyflow Paid Pricing (January 2026): AI features starting at $12 per month.
+Storyflow Paid Pricing (January 2026): AI features on the Plus plan start at $7.99/month billed annually ($9.99 monthly).
 Canvas functionality remains free.

 What "paid AI" typically means (and why it matters):